marekmru/pnbi-base/README.md

 ## pnbi-datatable-plus
 > Used for displaing rich datatables.Features as column-sorting, serverside pagination and fixed-header are available

 This is a wrapper for v-data-table and acceps all attributes and slots from original v-data-table.

 ##### Attributes
 `tableIdentifier` - id for table.
 It should be uniq in all applications.
-Example `tableIdentifier="{app}-{pagename}"`
+Example `tableIdentifier="{app}-{pagename}"`.
+We use this ID for storage selected columns in browser localstorage.

 ### Features
 #### Column filterng